 Thanks for being curious enough to learn about me.
 Unfortunately, I never know what to write in these things.
 For a more formal introduction, you can read my “author bio,” quoted here:

 Nicole Evans is a writer of fantasy and science fiction.
 She is currently unpublished and is working fervently to get the “un” removed from that statement.
-She has four completed manuscripts: a trilogy about destined heroes that fail anyway and a science fiction standalone that pits the natural desire to love against the natural instinct to kill during the extinction of the human race.
+She has five completed manuscripts: a trilogy about destined heroes that fail anyway, a science fiction standalone that pits the natural desire to love against the natural instinct to kill during the extinction of the human race and the start of a series with the sole goal of fitting in as many tropes as possible.
 She also has two scripts done.
-Currently, she is writing the first book of a nine book series while planning two more.
-(If you can tell, she really likes this whole writing thing.)

 I mean, that basically sums up the major points.
 Other interesting facts, I suppose, include things like I’m a Tolkien scholar (and wrote a 47-page undergraduate thesis to prove it), I’m addicted to tattoos, my favorite cheese is extra sharp cheddar, I’m convinced dragons are real, I’m 95% positive I’m going to grow up to be the ultimate dog lady, my favorite genres of music are hardcore screamo and classical, I really want to move to New Zealand and become a Hobbit, and I have such a positive outlook on life, it’ll probably make you puke (despite writing some really dark and at times grotesque fiction).